PhoeniX5971/sec_notes/04_cryptography_notes/Linker.baked.md

 # Deauth Attack

-Send death frames for the user.
+Send deauth frames for the user.

 ---

 # Some Wireless Attacks
 ## WEP hacking